 There's a lot to love about the evolution that happens as we age: getting better at self-care, relaxing into emotionally mature relationships, and hopefully achieving a little more financial security.
-But maybe the creeping in of crow's feet isn't something you're really looking forward to.
+But when it comes to fine lines and wrinkles (read: crow's feet), a completely natural part of aging, we're somewhat less enamored.

 What Are Crow's Feet?